 McBee High School

-Band & Chorus Booster Organization
+Band Booster Organization

 Article I Name and Association

 Section 1.
-The name of the organization shall be the “McBee High School Band and Chorus Booster Organization”, hereafter referred to as “Band Boosters”.
+The name of the organization shall be the “McBee High School Band Booster Organization”, hereafter referred to as “Band Boosters”.

 Section 2.
-The Band Boosters shall be associated with and under the authority of McBee High School (and its respective music program) as well as the Chesterfield County School District of South Carolina.
+The Band Boosters shall be associated with and under the authority of McBee High School as well as the Chesterfield County School District of South Carolina.

 Section 3.
-The Band Boosters shall also operate for the purposes of the United States Federal Government using the following Federal Employer Identification Number issued by the United States IRS: 61-1611115
+The Band Boosters shall also operate for the purposes of the United States Federal Government using the following Federal Employer Identification Number issued by the United States IRS: 61-1611115.

+This Federal Employer Identification Number will be updated in these bylaws as necessary.

 Article II Purpose